LynxMagnus/mine-support/readme.md

 # Basic Authentication
 The ingress controller is protected with basic authentication.
-The credentials are retrieved from a Kubernetes Secret named `mine-support-basic-auth` in the namespace the application is deployed into.
+Credentials are retrieved from a Kubernetes Secret named `mine-support-basic-auth` in the application's namespace.

+The Helm chart includes an encrypted placeholder username and password in the [basic-auth-secret](./helm/templates/basic-auth-secret.yaml).
+These credentials are overridden in the Defra release pipeline and are not used in production.

-The default username and password can be overridden by setting the `auth` value in the [values.yaml](./helm/values.yaml) file.
+The default username and password can be changed by updating the `auth` value exposed by the [values.yaml](./helm/values.yaml) file.

 First generate a username and password using htpasswd.
 Below shows creating a password for the user 'defra'.
 Upon hitting enter you will be prompted for a password for the user.